Card Summary Table

 What is the annual fee of the Barclays Arrival® Premier World Elite Mastercard®?

-The Barclays Arrival® Premier World Elite Mastercard® charges an annual fee of $150, and it is not waived the first year.
+The Barclays Arrival® Premier World Elite Mastercard® charges an annual fee of $150 (waived first year).

 Does the Barclays Arrival® Premier World Elite Mastercard® charge any foreign transaction fees?